obiwanjacobi/Zsharp/docs/compiler/meta.md

 inlineFn: (p: U8): Bool => p = 42
 ```

+> The function alias syntax `=` could be used for inline functions...

 | Hint | Description
 |--|--
 | `inline` | duplicate function body at each call site (before optimization)
 | `align x` | line struct up at a memory address that is a multiple of specified value

+Use standard .NET code attributes for align?
+(I think those only work on .NET structs and not on classes)

 ---